Want to know how to become a proofreader online and work from the comfort of your own home?

 If you want a really good way to communicate your rate and deadline to a client, email me.

 I’ll send you an email technique I’ve developed which almost always results in a client accepting my rate and deadline 🙂

 - Always insist on upfront payment

 Unless you have a long-term relationship with the client or you are working for an proofreading agency, ALWAYS insist payment before work commences.

 Freelance proofreading jobs online always have an element of risk.
 Be sure to mitigate that risk.

 Having said that, there have been a few occasions where a client has asked if they could pay in 2 installments, one before the project commenced and one after.

 It’s up to you to use your business judgment to decide whether you trust the client.
-I’ve only allowed it on 2 occasions out of hundreds of editing jobs!
+I’ve only allowed it on 2 occasions out of hundreds of proofreading jobs!

 - Paypal or Transferwise